 Making your claim

-To make a claim, either call your provider’s helpline (usually listed on your policy and their website) or see if they have a document online for you to fill out.
+To submit a claim, either call your provider’s helpline (usually listed on your policy and their website) or see if they have an online claims form for you to fill out.
 Have all of the details and paperwork from the previous steps to hand.
-Make a note of when you make your claim, who you speak to and what information you’ve given in case it comes up later.
+Make a note of when you make your claim, who you’ve spoken to and what information you’ve given in case it comes up later.

 Be as honest as possible in the application process.
 Give the details clearly and don’t exaggerate.
-If your provider finds out you’ve been dishonest, this will be considered fraud and you will likely have your claim rejected.
+If your provider finds out you’ve been dishonest, this will be considered fraud and your claim will be rejected.
 The incident may also be recorded so that other providers are aware of it, which will make it much more difficult to obtain cover in the future.

 Try to leave as little time as possible between the incident and making the claim.
 You’ll likely be under a lot of stress as a result of whatever’s happened, and it might take a moment to get your head together and gather everything you need, but don’t leave it too long if you can avoid it.
 Your policy may have a time limit, and the information will probably be fresher in your mind the sooner you claim (not to mention it’ll feel better to have it out of the way).